jump-dev/JuMP.jl/docs/src/manual/nlp_expr.md

 ### Automatic differentiation

 JuMP does not support black-box optimization, so all user-defined functions must provide derivatives in some form.
-Fortunately, JuMP supports **automatic differentiation of user-defined functions**, a feature to our knowledge not available in any comparable modeling systems.
+Fortunately, JuMP supports automatic differentiation of user-defined functions.

 !!! info
     Automatic differentiation is *not* finite differencing.
 JuMP's automatically